2026 Best Instagrammable photo spot in Riga, Latvia

 Is 3 days enough?
 Yes.
 Three days is the ideal length for Riga—long enough to see the highlights (Old Town, Art Nouveau, newer neighborhoods, museums), eat well, move unhurried, and actually remember the city.
 Two days works but feels rushed.
 Four to five days is better if you want to explore outer neighborhoods, take day trips, or just linger without agenda.

 What's the best time of year to visit Riga?
 Summer (June-August) offers warmth and endless daylight but crowds and higher prices.
 Spring and fall are quieter and beautiful.
 Winter is atmospheric but dark and cold.
-If I could pick one month: September—warm days, fewer tourists, end-of-summer energy still hanging around.
+If you want one month: September—warm days, fewer tourists, end-of-summer energy still hanging around, fall light beginning.

 Is Riga safe for solo travelers?
 Yes.
 Riga is safe and welcoming for solo travelers.
 English is widely spoken, locals are friendly, and the city has good infrastructure for independent travel.
 The Old Town has normal city awareness needed (watch your phone and bag in crowded areas), but major crimes against tourists are rare.
 Women travelers report good experiences.
 Walk around at night, eat where locals eat, join tours if you want company.